-On a recent voyage of the Disney Fantasy, sister ship to the Disney Dream launched in 2011, I had the pleasure of traveling and sharing the Disney experience with my mom.
-Since the ship is much larger than the original Disney ships, Wonder and Magic, there was a lot to discover.
+On a recent voyage of the Disney Fantasy, I had the pleasure of sharing an adult Disney experience at sea with my mom.
+Since the ship, sister to the Disney Dream, is much larger than the original Disney ships, Wonder and Magic, there was a lot to discover.

-Disney Cruise Line fans will immediately notice more adult zones, a greater variety of evening entertainment, adjoining family cabins (see the videos), and an even more extensive children’s play and learning center that beats anything else on the high seas.
+Disney Cruise Line fans will immediately notice more adult zones, a greater variety of evening entertainment, adjoining family cabins (see the videos), and an even more extensive children’s play and learning center than many other ships on the high seas.

 Tweens and teens have their own spaces to control, The Edge and Vibe respectively.
 Both are well lit in that dim way teens like, with an 18-foot by 5-foot tall video wall and video game consoles.
-Also on Deck 13 are the waterplay features tucked into the foreward smokestack funnel and Teen Spa Chill, that caters to ages 13-17 with massages and more.
+Also on Deck 13 are the waterplay features tucked into the foreward smokestack funnel, a sun deck and Teen Spa Chill that caters to ages 14-17 with massages and more.
 These facilities make it easy for moms with teens to connect.

-To my mind, the emphasis on adult fun — what a mother and daughter could do together (we all know that the Disney experience is great for young kids) — is what sets this ship apart from her three sisters.
+To my mind, the emphasis on adult fun — what a mother and daughter could do together (we all know that the Disney experience is great for young kids) — is what this ship will eventually bring to her three sisters.

 Disney Engages an Audience in Creating Fun